From infection to recovery: how the symptoms of Covid-19 change day after day

 In some cases, COVID ‑ 19 is completely easy and almost asymptomatic.
 And sometimes it manifests itself with non-standard signs.
 For example, complete or partial loss of smell - anosmia.
 This was reported by experts of the British Association of Otorhinolaryngology.

-“30% of patients in South Korea who had the disease easily had anosmia, the main symptom,” said Claire Hopkins, president of the British Rhinological Society, professor of rhinology at King's College London.
+“Anosmia was the main symptom in 30% of patients in South Korea who have the disease easily,” says Claire Hopkins, president of the British Rhinological Society and professor of rhinology at King's College London.

 Be that as it may, with a mild course of COVID ‑ 19, approximately 4–7 days after the onset of symptoms, the patient becomes better.
 The man is recovering.
 Such lucky statistics - 80% of the total number of cases.